 - Preparation and submission of VAT, Recap and Income Tax returns

-- Applications for tax refunds
+- Procurement for the application for tax refunds

 - Other ad hoc services

 Corporate structures play a very important role in international tax and estate planning.
-Our close association with Naudi Mizzi & Associates ensures that a wealth of knowledge and experience is readily available, which allows us to meet the individual needs of our clients, and in doing so, establish a long term relationship based on trust, discretion and efficient service.
+Our close association with Naudi Mizzi & Associates Advocates ensures that a wealth of knowledge and experience is readily available, which allows us to meet the individual needs of our clients, and in doing so, establish a long term relationship based on trust, discretion and efficient service.

 WHY CHOOSE MALTA?